-[Update] Ghidra Source Code Publicly Released with its updated version 9.02.
+[Update] Ghidra Source Code Publicly Released with its new version 9.1.

 You can get it from GitHub Link

-The National Security Agency (NSA) released GHIDRA a Free Reverse Engineering Tool at RSA conference today.
+The National Security Agency (NSA) released GHIDRA a Free Reverse Engineering Tool.

 Ghidra is a software reverse engineering (SRE) framework created and maintained by the National Security Agency Research Directorate.
 This framework includes a suite of full-featured, high-end software analysis tools that enable users to analyze compiled code on a variety of platforms including Windows, Mac OS, and Linux.